hosikiti/briefcast/README.md

 # Briefcast

-Briefcast is a AI-powered super brief news service
+Briefcast is an AI-empowered pod cast generator from any news feed.

 ## Future

-- Support any RSS/Atom feed.
 - Support SSL.
 - Feature that users can add custom feed.
-- Add a link to original Web site.